glic3rinu/passlib/docs/lib/passlib.hash.des_crypt.rst

   of :func:`~passlib.utils.des.mdes_encrypt_int_block` for details).

 * The checksum and salt are then encoded according the format, as described above.

+..

+     swapping bits i and i+24 in the DES E-Box output when bit i is set in the salt

 Deviations
 ==========